10 Modern Business Card Trends to Know About

-According to researches, it takes just seven seconds for us to form a first impression of someone or something which doesn’t really give us time to shine.
-This is why everything we do in those seven seconds has to count.
+Research shows it takes just seven seconds to form a first impression—hardly enough time to showcase your best qualities.
+That’s why everything in those seven seconds needs to count.

 1. Minimalism